CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 **Decorator** is a design pattern that allows you to modify or extend the behavior of functions or methods without changing their code directly.

-In Python they are applied by using the `@decorator` syntax just above a function definition.
-In most cases, decorator is some function, taking function and returning modified(decorated) function
+In Python, they are applied using the `@decorator` syntax just above a function definition.
+In most cases, the decorator is some function, taking function and returning modified(decorated) function
 ///

 The `{name}` is a *path parameter*, dynamically inserted into the API call.

 - `name`: is an argument annotated as a *string* with `Path`, meaning it is a required URL path parameter.
-Also, in `Path` we defined validation, namely checking whether length of name less or equal then 300. `Path` is placed in `Annotated` object as metadata.
+Also, in `Path` we defined validation rules, namely checking whether the length of the name is less or equal then 300.
+  `Path` is placed in `Annotated` object as metadata.

 #### Routed Function